 If you have too little inventory you risk lost sales and customers from “out of stocks.”
 If you have too much inventory you’ll need more of everything—more space, more transportation, more handling, more labor, and more money.

-Even after figuring out the correct amount to keep in stock, you’ll still need to execute the proper flow.
-But it’s not only about the timely movement of the physical goods from your suppliers in, say, Asia to your stores all over the United States.
-It’s also about managing the vast amount of information associated with those goods to keep it moving to the next node—even before it gets there.
+Even after figuring out the correct amount to keep in stock you’ll still need to execute the proper flow.
+But it’s not only about the timely movement of the physical goods from your suppliers in Asia to your stores all over the U.S. It’s also about managing the vast amount of information associated with those goods in order to keep it moving to the next node—even before it gets there.